Molecular Communication Theoretical Modeling and Analysis of SARS-CoV2 Transmission in Human Respiratory System: Performance Evaluation

 \subsection{Physiological Parameters}

 Morphometric measurements of the respiratory tract such as length, diameter, surface area, and mucosal thickness were obtained from estimation studies, journals, databases, and anatomy literature.
 Given the non-uniform shape and the continuously narrowing nature of the respiratory tract, as in the tracheobronchial tree, we use median values for branching or narrowing structures.
 Divided into 23 generations of dichotomous sections, the tracheobronchial tree designates a generation for each divided branch starting from \emph{trachea}, generation 0, and ending at \emph{alveoli}, (generation 23).
 The first 16 generations, from generation 0 to generation 16, are defined as \emph{the conducting zone}, i.e., no gas exchange takes place in this region.
 From generation 17 to generation 23 is called \emph{the transitional and respiratory zone}, where gas is exchanged within functional units \cite{patwa2015anatomy}.
 The generation 0 directly gives the dimensions for the trachea.
-Generations 1 to 4 are assumed to be \emph{bronchi}, 5 to 16, \emph{bronchiole} and 17 to 23 \emph{alveoli} respectively.
-For our parameter data, we mainly use Weibel's ``Dimensions of Human Airway Model A'' and Gehr's ``Annexe A. Anatomy and Morphology of the Respiratory Tract'' \cite{gehrs_annexe}.
+Generations 1 to 4 are assumed to be \emph{bronchi}, 5 to 16, \emph{bronchiole} and 17 to 23 \emph{alveoli} respectively. \footnote{For our parameter data, we mainly use Gehr's ``Annexe A. Anatomy and Morphology of the Respiratory Tract'' and Weibel's ``Morphometry of the human lung''. \cite{gehrs_annexe,weibel1963}.}

 Although there are studies investigating ACE2 receptor gene and protein expressions across different tissues and in specific cell types using single cell RNA sequencing gene expression profiling datasets, mass spectrometry and immune assay techniques, \cite{guo2020single,li2020expression,descamps2020ace2,zhao2020single}, to the best of our knowledge, data on the number of ACE2 receptors on different tissues is not explicitly stated in studies.
 Most studies provide relative expressions of the receptor in different tissues, shown as proportions, percentages, or plots with no numeric values.
 Some studies address circulating ACE2 levels, which we cannot directly utilize as we need tissue-specific values.
 There exist some studies which report ACE2 expression data in animals, which are not compatible with our work either \cite{xudong2006age}.